higgi13425/quarto_poster/_extensions/quarto-ext/poster/typst-template.typ

   authors_font_size: "36",

   // Footer's URL and email font size (in pt).
-  footer_url_font_size: "30",
+  footer_url_font_size: "36",

   // Footer's text font size (in pt).
-  footer_text_font_size: "40",
+  footer_text_font_size: "36",

   // The poster's content.
   body
 ) = {
   // Set the body font.
 Use a Google Font you like.
-Set size. set text(font: "Open Sans", size: 32pt) let sizes = size.split("x") let width = int(sizes.at(0)) * 1in
+Set size.
+Here we used Open Sans. set text(font: "Open Sans", size: 32pt) let sizes = size.split("x") let width = int(sizes.at(0)) * 1in